ckshitij/assessment/go-service/ReadMe.md

 # Go-Service - Student Report Generation

 Go service which will generate the Student Report in PDF format.
+Not explicit auth added, internally utilizing the `/api/v1/auth/login` with demo user and password mentioned in the config by the `backend` service.

 ## 🚀 Quick Start